borntofrappe/game-development/05 Super Mario Bros/Prep - Character/README.md

 The second update allows to move the character left and right.
 This is achieved much alike the camera scroll, through a constant variable describing the speed and a cumuative variable changing the `x` coordinate of the shape being drawn.

 I decided to take the concept a bit further and already include a small animation, by changing the quad being drawn in the page, but that will be covered in a later update.
 I started by including separate variables, and then create a table centralizing all the values held by the character.
 In the end it might be best to have a separate class, `Character`, which handles the entire logic through proprietary values.

+Also: I temporarily disabled the scroll of the camera.
+Ultimately, it will stroll alongside the character, but at different speeds (less) to allow for the character to continue throughout the level.